 - Appeals are submitted to the Appeal Officer who is designated in the Determination Letter.
 The Appeal officer is typically the SCO's supervisor (i.e., if the SCO is the Resident Director, the appeal will go to the Director of Residence & Student Code of Conduct; if the Director of Residence & Student Code of Conduct is the deciding party, the appeal will go to the Vice President or Executive Director of Student Life).
-Appeals of a student conduct Panel Resolution will be made directly to the Vice President (Or Executive Director) of Student Life. - Appeals must be submitted in writing by filling out the Student Conduct Appeal Form via email within three (3) business days of the decision to the person outlined in the Determination Letter.
-A \$100 administration fee must be paid at the time of the submission of the appeal.
-The fee will be refunded if the original decision is overturned. - The original decision will remain in effect until the appeal process is complete. - Any requests for extensions of the appeal process must be made in writing to the Appeal Officer within the original three-day appeal time period.
+Appeals of a student conduct Panel Resolution will be made directly to the Vice President (Or Executive Director) of Student Life. - Appeals must be submitted in writing by filling out the Student Code of Conduct Appeal form within five (5) business days of the decision to the person outlined in the Determination Letter.
+A \$100 administration fee will be applied for Behavioral Conduct appeals, and a \$25 fee will be applied for Residence Move Out Appeals.
+These fees will be charged to the student's account at the time of appeal.
+The fee will be refunded if the original decision is overturned. - The original decision will remain in effect until the appeal process is complete. - Any requests for extensions of the appeal process must be made in writing to the Appeal Officer within the original five-day appeal time period.
 Extensions for appeals are rare and will only be granted in extremely unusual circumstances. - Only one request for an appeal per individual involved as respondent or complainant (if applicable) may be submitted. - Appeals should be written by the appealing party themselves and not a third party.